10 Tips For Buying a Rental Property

 - Lack of GFI outlets near kitchen/bathroom water facilities (electrocution hazard)

 Owners often choose to limit their personal liability risk by establishing each property as its own LLC.
-It is advisable to consult a lawyer to ensure that your other assets will be protected in the event of a lawsuit.
+Consult a lawyer to ensure that your other assets will be protected in the event of a lawsuit.

 8. Stay close to home

 Municipalities are none too fond of absentee landlords, either.
 This can also lead to bigger, more expensive problems, like fines and even citations.

 Twenty minutes or less is an ideal distance.
 It allows you to appear involved and available to your tenants and local officials.
 You can also be a visible part of the community, and respond rapidly when help is needed.

 It was an easy fix involving a five dollar part, but this landlord was late to respond.
 He didn’t have much luck with the local plumbers he reached out to, and more time passed.
 One day a plumber finally called back after visiting the house and angrily exclaimed that he refused to work under those conditions.